MicrosoftDocs/azure-devops-docs/docs/pipelines/policies/permissions.md

 [!INCLUDE [temp](../includes/concept-rename-note.md)]

-Pipeline permissions are the object-level permissions associated with a set of pipelines or one pipeline in an Azure DevOps project.
+Pipeline permissions are the object-level permissions associated with pipelines in an Azure DevOps project.
 Permissions in Azure DevOps are hierarchical and can be set at the organization, server (for on-premises), project, and object levels.

 This article also includes an overview of all of the object-level permissions that you can find in the **Pipelines** tab: